Remington740 / 740A / 742 / 7400

 mounting holes were changed and increased in size from the normal 6-48 to 8-40

 size.
-The firing pin was redesigned.
+The firing pin was redesigned with a gas shield.
 The trigger group

 remained basically the same with the exception of a larger magazine release